bitzesty/vigilion-scanner/README.md

 3) Vigilion Scanner check the **client app** credentials and if everything is ok, it schedules the scan using **Sidekiq**.

-4) An async process downloads the file and performs the scan.
+4) An async process downloads the file and performs the scan, then deletes the file.

 5) Once the file was scanned, **Virus Scanner** sends a callback request to the **client app**